MakerGram/workshops/docs/tiny-ml-workshop/ActivitySense.md

 ## Summary 🍀

-* We learned about the Arduino, XIAO BLE Sense, Edge impulse and Blues wirless
+* We learned about the Arduino, XIAO BLE Sense, Edge impulse and Blues wireless
 * We created Edge impulse project and collected data and trained
-* We impliment our tinyML model on XIAO Ble sense.
+* We implement our tinyML model on XIAO Ble sense.

 ## I hop you enjoy the workshop Please share your feedback using the [google form ](https://forms.gle/N92ecn15v2y8MeAk6) .

-### Thanks to our friends from Blueswirless, SeeedStudio , MakerGram, EdegeImpulse, Hackter.io to make the event happen, and thanks to our Fab23 team.
+### Thanks to our friends from Blueswirless, SeeedStudio , MakerGram, Edege Impulse, Hackster.io to make the event happen, and thanks to our Fab23 team.

 ![](../tiny-ml-workshop/img/support_updates.png)